matplotlib/CZI_2021-03_mpl/LOI.md

 Given the centrality of visualization to data analysis across all domains, no single tool can satisfy all needs.
 There are a range of tools not built on Matplotlib (see https://pyviz.org/tools.html for a long but not exhaustive list) that target use cases that Matplotlib is not well suited for.
-A

 [1] https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+Matplotlib